faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 Halfway through the parable, the Jacob 5 author shifts from a focus on *the olive tree* to a focus on *the whole vineyard* (in Jacob 5:41).
 As Curt van den Heuvel has pointed out "the break appears at the same point that the Book of Mormon quotes a passage from Isaiah."
 From then on, the the author of Jacob 5 "refers exclusively to the 'fruit of the vineyard', apparently forgetting that vineyards yield grapes, not olives." (see Curt van den Heuvel, [here](http://mormonthink.com/book-of-mormon-problems.htm#Bible), and [here](https://exploringmormonism.com/jacob-5-why-vinyards-and-olives/)).

-Consider other possible influences and sources for Jacob 5 discussed {{ link(text="here", path="/potential-sources-allegory-olive-tree/") }}.
+Consider other possible influences and sources for Jacob 5 discussed [here](/potential-sources-allegory-olive-tree/).

 > <span style="color:red; margin-left:-30px;">[Doctrine:2g] Are we supposed to believe that Joseph Smith just dictated these sermons off the top of his head with no notes whatsoever?</span>